Re-Entry Vehicles

 Starship is a fully reusable, next-generation spacecraft developed by SpaceX for crew and cargo missions to LEO, the Moon, Mars, and beyond.
 It is the largest and most powerful spacecraft ever built.

-Habitable Volume: 1,000 m³
+Habitable Volume: 1,000 m³ (planned)

 Mass: 120,000 kg (264,500 lb) empty